 Disabled veteran specialty combination license

-Any disabled veterans who have resided in the state of Nevada for a period of six months or longer and are certified from the VA with a service-connected disability of 50% or more are eligible for a combination license for $15.
+Any disabled veterans who have resided in Nevada for a period of six months or longer and are certified from the VA with a service-connected disability of 50% or more are eligible for a combination license for free.

 Disabled veterans requirements